 The Indigenous confederacy today often known as the "Susquehannock" was part of the Iroquoian language and culture family.
 The name "Susquehannock" is an English-language transliteration by settlers in the Maryland and Virginia colonies of the Powhatan exonym (a word that derives from outside of a particular place or community) sometimes spelled Susquesahanough.
 English settlers in Pennsylvania called peoples of this Confederacy the "Conestoga" after one of the last remaining Susquehannock villages in present-day Lancaster County, Pennsylvania.
-Dutch and Swedish settlers called peoples of this Confederacy Minquas, which derives from an exonym used by the Lenape, a traditional enemy of the Susquehannock.
+Dutch and Swedish settlers called peoples of this Confederacy White Minquas (as opposed to the Massawomeck, who they called Black Minquas), which derives from an exonym used by the Lenape, a traditional enemy of the Susquehannock.